-An additional minimum of 15 credits of elective classes must be chosen from classes with the ANT prefix.
-Of that 15 credits, 6 must be taken as follows:
+Electives: An additional minimum of 15 credits of electives must be chosen from classes with the ANT prefix unless the following applies:

-The very best Anthropology students are encouraged to consider graduating with program honors.
-To graduate with Honors in Anthropology a student must enroll in two subsequent 3 credit courses for a total of 6 credits over one year; a 3 credit ANT 485 Independent Study and ANT 492 Senior Seminar II (Capstone) will be the ordinary sequence, but if necessary the courses can be taken in the reversed order.
+The very best Anthropology students are encouraged to consider graduating with Departmental Honors.
+To graduate with honors in Anthropology a student must enroll in two subsequent 3-credit courses for a total of 6 credits over one year; a 3-credit ANT 485 Independent Study and ANT 493 Senior Seminar II (Capstone) will be the ordinary sequence, but if necessary the courses can be taken in the reversed order.

 The prerequisites for obtaining permission to pursue the Honors in Anthropology option are: the student must be a declared Anthropology major in Junior or Senior standing, have a GPA in all concluded anthropology classes of a minimum of 3.5, and have a written agreement with a faculty member, who will act as the advisor.
 In the first term, the student will prepare a study plan and literature review for an independent research project; at the end of the term, this work must be presented to a committee of at least three faculty members who will together determine the grade.

-The prerequisites for pursuing the second term of the honors option include: an “A” in the first term, a GPA in all concluded anthropology classes of a minimum of 3.5, and written permission by the advisor.
+The prerequisites for pursuing the second term of the honors option include an “A” in the first term, a GPA in all concluded anthropology classes of a minimum of 3.5, and written permission from the advisor.
 In the second semester, the student will conduct the proposed research project and report her/his findings (the report will ordinarily be a written paper, but can be supplemented by presentations in other media – an exhibition, a film, etc.).
 At the end of the term, this work must be presented to a committee of at least three faculty members who will together determine the grade.
-The grade “A” for the work in the second term will be recognized on the students’ official transcript as “Graduating with Honors in Anthropology“.
+The grade “A” for the work in the second term will be recognized on the student’s official transcript as “Graduating with Honors in Anthropology.”

 The Regents Bachelor of Arts Degree Program is a non-traditional program designed for the adult student.
 If you need a college degree to advance your career, if you have an associate’s degree and would like to build on that foundation, or if you are seeking intellectual growth or personal achievement, this may be the program for you.
 If you have earned college credit in the past, but your work or other responsibilities have prevented you from completing your degree, consider a RBA with an Anthropology Area of Emphasis of 18 credits (6 classes):